-Secretory Carcinoma of the Breast
+Secretory Breast Carcinoma

 Secretory breast carcinoma is a slow growing breast cancer which is actually more common in younger patients, and was in fact originally termed ‘juvenile‘ breast cancer.
-It is called secretory carcinoma because of the abundant secretion of mucin within the tumor.
+It is called secretory breast carcinoma because of the abundant secretion of mucin within the tumor.
 It is one of the rarest types of breast carcinomas, accounting for less than 1% of all breast cancers.
 It can occur over virtually all age ranges, but the average age of presentation is estimated at around 25 years.

 I just want to let you know that I have created a newer version of this page with more up-to-date information on Secretory Breast Cancer.
 However, this page is still pretty useful and so because of that, I would still use it as well as the new one.